 Lesson: Engage with everyone in the room.
 They wouldn't be there if they didn't have a role to play.

 3. “The t-shirt, my lord?
 Why, it’s from their Anarchy in the UK tour.”

-Wearing shorts and a worn old t-shirt to the crucial financing meeting at Coutts & Co. is still frowned upon.
+Wearing a t-shirt with a slogan to a crucial finance meeting with a client is still frowned upon.
 However, these days you may also need to consider the impact of wearing a suit when your client is used to less formal dress.
 Is “corporate clone” the impression you want to give off?
 Could a suit be a psychological barrier to good communication?

 Lesson: Formal or informal, researching your client’s office culture can help you avoid unnecessary discomfort.

 4. "How could we help you?
 Well, how do you think we could help?”